The countdown has officially begun.

 After about 10 days of job-hunting, I was offered a job at Wellington City Council by Madison Recruitment from February to December, on a salary much higher than I was expecting and in an exciting role with many responsibilities; I am a personal assistant and team administrator in the Human Resources department.
 I was even granted two weeks off work to fly home to go to my friend’s wedding and visit my sister in Spain.
 This placement finishes next week – and I am very sad to be leaving!

-James found a temporary role in ANZ contact centre through Madison, which ran up until we went home for the wedding.
+James found a temporary role in ANZ contact centre through Madison, which finished when we went home for the wedding.
 When we got back to Welly, his experience was a little less stable, however he has only had around 2 weeks of solid unemployment.
 He was employed through Madison at Xero for a few weeks, then by GBL Recruitment at the Ministry of Education for a month or so, and finally he found a 3 month role at Westpac Life Insurance through Madison which finishes next Friday.
 His roles have been in data entry, processing claims/applications, paying invoices, and managing email mailboxes and phone calls.

 How to find somewhere to live in Wellington